 I’ve mentioned a few times, mostly on Facebook, that I’m on a quest to get my tooshie in gear and make healthier choices.
 I eat reasonably well, but I do splurge and eat way to much…so I’m making some small changes every week to improve my health.
 That started this week!
 Will it work, I have no idea, but I do know that something has to change.
-Will I loose weight, who knows!
+Will I lose weight, who knows!
 I hope that you will join me on this journey and feel free to share yours with me too.
 That’s how we learn.
-If you’re on twitter or instagram, I will be using the hashtag #LittleSteps2Health.
-Follow along and post your own.

 My first goal is to increase my fruit and veggie intake and lower my caffeine intake!
 It’s harder than it sounds.
 So, I’ve gone back to making more green smoothies.
 Did you know…they don’t have to be green in color to be a “green smoothie” only that you put greens in the smoothie.
 I’m not a nutritionist, these are just some things I’ve learned a long the way.
 Besides using a good blender like a Vita-Mix or BlendTec (you have to have a good blender or you might burn out your motor)….here are a few suggestions to help you get the most health benefits out of your smoothies.